 Oculus Quest 2

 The Oculus Quest 2 is the most sought-after VR headset you can get.
-It’s completely wireless and works entirely on its own without any extra hardware needed, but you can also plug it into a gaming PC and play Rift games if you’d like.
+It’s standalone, meaning that it’s completely wireless and works entirely on its own without any extra hardware needed.

 Not to mention, this headset packs in some serious power.
 It features a near-4k resolution at 1832 x 1920 pixels per eye, runs at framerates up to 90hz (making it smoother than the Oculus Rift S and PSVR), comes with Wifi-6 for faster internet connectivity, and features the Qualcomm Snapdragon XR2 platform that offers a hefty performance boost; granting over twice the CPU and GPU power that existed in the original Oculus Quest.